stroupo/cpp-toolchain/README.md

 Starting from Scratch?
 One-person-project vs small-group-project vs big-group-project vs what-the-hell-projects?
 ### Working on existing projects
+### Virtual Machines and Docker
+Sometimes it is not feasible to really install a new operating system.
+If you already use a certain development environment you do not want to change or if you are working on multiple projects with different needs at once then it may seem appropriate to use an alternative.
+For special hardware one could choose an emulator but one should try to work with the given system.
+We can use Docker containers or virtual machines (maybe build by Vagrant).

 ## presentations
 ### jupyter notebook